github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication.md

 A time-based one-time password (TOTP) application automatically generates an authentication code that changes after a certain period of time.
 These apps can be downloaded to your phone or desktop.
 We recommend using cloud-based TOTP apps. {% data variables.product.prodname_dotcom %} is app-agnostic when it comes to TOTP apps, so you have the freedom to choose any TOTP app you prefer.
 Just search for `TOTP app` in your browser to find various options.
 You can also refine your search by adding keywords like `free` or `open source` to match your preferences.

-{% tip %}
+> [!TIP]

-**Tip**: To configure authentication via TOTP on multiple devices, during setup, scan the QR code using each device at the same time or save the "setup key", which is the TOTP secret.
+> To configure authentication via TOTP on multiple devices, during setup, scan the QR code using each device at the same time or save the "setup key", which is the TOTP secret.
 If 2FA is already enabled and you want to add another device, you must re-configure your TOTP app from your security settings.

-{% endtip %}

 1. Download a TOTP app of your choice to your phone or desktop.
 {% data reusables.user-settings.access_settings %}